With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.

 - We have lost touch with eating seasonal foods, which naturally balance pH.

-- Our diet has shifted to eating foods that are highly acidic: processed foods, packaged foods, comfort foods and “junk foods” as well as sugar, coffee, baked goods, alcohol, most fast foods and soft drinks.
+- Our diet has shifted to eating foods that are highly acidic: processed foods, packaged foods, comfort foods and junk foods, as well as sugar, coffee, baked goods, alcohol, most fast foods and soft drinks.

-A Healthy Meal Plan?
+A Healthy Meal Plan

 - Lunch – Organic turkey sandwich with a small salad.
 (70% acidic, 30% alkaline)

-- Dinner – Alaskan salmon, veggie, rice and small salad.
+- Dinner – Alaskan salmon, veggie, rice, and a small salad.
 (60% acidic, 40% alkaline)

 The good news is that nature effortlessly balances pH with each seasonal harvest.

-While the west is still set on making sure we get the RDA (Recommended Dietary Allowance) each day, traditional systems of medicine like Ayurveda, which study nature, recognize that it is impossible to get same dietary nutrition every day.
+While the west is still set on making sure we get the RDA (Recommended Dietary Allowance) each day, traditional systems of medicine, like Ayurveda, recognize that it is nearly impossible to get the same dietary nutrition every day.

 If you were forced to eat off the land and only eat foods that were locally harvested, your diet would dramatically shift from one season to the next.
 Remember, experts say that roughly two-thirds of the diet should be alkaline and one-third should be acidic.
 If we only ate food that was grown or raised on a farm, following the seasons, then the body’s pH would naturally shift to become more acidic in the winter and more alkaline in the spring, summer and fall.

-FALL/WINTER: (November-February) 1/3 of year, acidic.
+1. LATE FALL/WINTER: (November-February) 1/3 of year, acidic.

-SPRING: (March-June) 1/3 of year, alkaline.
+2. SPRING: (March-June) 1/3 of year, alkaline.

 In the spring, greens and sprouts fill the harvest baskets making spring a season to alkalize.
 The more alkaline the diet, the more efficient the body can naturally detox.
 Cellular metabolism and lymph flow are also supported by an alkaline diet.

-SUMMER/FALL: (July-October) 1/3 of year, alkaline.
+3. SUMMER/FALL: (July-October) 1/3 of year, alkaline.

-The summer harvest is rich in fruits and veggies, which are easy to digest, cooling and very alkaline.
+The summer harvest is rich in fruits and veggies which are easy to digest, cooling and very alkaline.
 These foods deliver high energy for the long days and short nights of summer.

-Based on this concept of growing seasons, October (“Alk-tober”) is a critically important season in to prepare for winter.
+Based on this concept of growing seasons, October (“Alk-tober”) is a critically important season to prepare for winter.
 This is the last chance to alkalize, which will:

 - Pull heat out of the body to prevent winter dryness